CommonAccord/Cmacc-Org/Doc/G/YCombinator-SeriesAA-CmA/Form/BoardConsent_v01.md

-Doc.Ti={Co.Name.Full} Action By Unanimous Written Consent of the Board of Directors
+Doc.Ti={Company.Name.Full} Action By Unanimous Written Consent of the Board of Directors

 0.Ti=</i>

-0.sec=In accordance with Sections 108(c) and 141(f) of the Delaware General Corporation Law and the Bylaws of {Co.Name.Full}, a Delaware corporation (the "<strong>Company</strong>"), the undersigned, constituting all of the members of the Company's Board of Directors (the "<strong>Board</strong>"), hereby adopt the following resolutions effective as of the last date of execution set forth below:
+0.sec=In accordance with Sections 108(c) and 141(f) of the Delaware General Corporation Law and the Bylaws of {Company.Name.Full}, a Delaware corporation (the "<strong>Company</strong>"), the undersigned, constituting all of the members of the Company's Board of Directors (the "<strong>Board</strong>"), hereby adopt the following resolutions effective as of the last date of execution set forth below:

 agreement.S.Or=agreements, amendments, applications, approvals, certificates, communications, consents, demands, directions, documents, further assurances, instruments, notices, orders, requests, resolutions, supplements or undertakings